Namankr1812/Namankr1812/README.md

 I am a Data Scientist  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working as a MIS Executive at Aditya Birla Group and contributing to Data Analyst community.
+- :telescope: I’m working as a Software Developer at Axcess.io and contributing to Data Science and AWS community.

-- :seedling: Exploring Machine Learning ,Deep Learning and Artificial Intelligence.
+- :seedling: Exploring AWS Services ,Machine Learning ,Deep Learning and Artificial Intelligence.

 - :zap: In my free time, I solve problems on Kaggle from Kaggle Competion.